-As a result of tougher vehicle emission standards for new cars and trucks and enhanced fuel quality standards, emissions from motor transport are expected to decline.
+Emissions from motor vehicles are expected to continue to decline over the coming decade as a result of tougher vehicle emission standards for new cars and trucks, and enhanced fuel quality standards.
 This will continue the trend over the last 30 years which has resulted in cleaner and more fuel efficient cars and trucks on our roads.

-As vehicle emissions control technology becomes more sophisticated, the quality of the fuels is critical.
+As vehicle emissions control technology becomes more sophisticated, the quality of the fuel is critical.
 The Fuel Quality Standards Act 2000 provides the legislative framework for the Australian Government in setting the national fuel quality and fuel quality information standards.
-This Act is managed by the Commonwealth Department of Sustainability, Environment, Water, Population and Communities.
+This Act is managed by the Federal Department of Environment and Energy.

 Fuel quality standards have been made for the following fuel types:

 Standards for petrol, diesel, LPG and biodiesel address fuel properties that are considered important in facilitating the adoption of emerging vehicle engine and emission control technologies and managing levels of pollutants that are identified as posing health and environmental problems (source: Department of Infrastructure and Transport).

 Reducing the sulphur content of fuel reduces fine particle pollution and also allows the use of exhaust after treatment devices.
 The use of high technology low emission engines also reduces fine particle pollution.

 |Determination||Year and reduction in sulphur levels - parts per million (ppm)|

 |Fuel Standard (Automotive Diesel) Determination 2001||2003 – Sulphur levels in diesel fuel were limited to 500ppm.|

 |Fuel Standard (Automotive Diesel) Determination 2001||2003 – Sulphur levels were reduced to 50ppm.|